-Cleaning guns has a bit of mysticism attached to it, like if you only clean your gun with a certain frequency or use a specific lube, the full moon will rise, the stars will align, and everything from accuracy to speed will fall into place.
+Cleaning guns has a bit of mysticism attached to it.
+If you only clean your gun with a certain frequency or use a specific lube the full moon will rise, the stars will align, and everything from accuracy to speed will fall into place.
 Reality is different.
 Opinions abound on cleanliness and gear, making it hard to know where to start.
-I say start with the basics: what you should do and what you should have on hand before cleaning your gun.
+I say start with the basics: What should you do and have on hand before cleaning your gun.

 The Four Golden Rules

 Every facet of firearms use begins and ends with safety.
 If you haven’t already, memorize the four universal gun safety rules.